bootstrap-vue/bootstrap-vue/src/components/table/README.md

 To enable transitions you need to specify `tbody-transition-props` and/or `tbody-transition-handlers`, and must specify which field key to use as a unique key via the `primary-key` prop.
-Your data **must have** a column (specified by the `primary-key` prop) that has a **unique value per row** in order for transitions to work properly.
+Your data **must have** a column (specified by setting the `primary-key` prop to the _name_ of the field) that has a **unique value per row** in order for transitions to work properly.
 The `primary-key` field's _value_ can either be a unique string or number.
 The field specified does not need to appear in the rendered table output, but it **must** exist in each row of your items data.

 You must also provide CSS to handle your transitions (if using CSS transitions) in your project.